psytext/rosettastats/docs/index.md

 Rosetta Stats
 =============

 This site is meant to illustrate how common analyses can be conducted in a variety of statistical software packages.
 It was founded mainly to facilitate using SPSS and R in parallel.
+It is geared towards application of statistics to psychological science.

 ## Important information to read first